liujiyaoFDU/FreeTumor/README.md

 ## Implementations

-First, you need to download a baseline segmentation model as the discriminator for synthesis training (or you can train a new one).
+First, you need to train a baseline segmentation model as the discriminator for synthesis training (or you can download ours).
 The baseline segmentation model is placed in './baseline/'
 ```
 ├── baseline
+    ├── model_baseline_segmentor.pt
-    └── model_baseline_segmentor.pt
+    └── model_covid_voco160k.pt
 ```

 The synthesis training is conducted on 8*H800 GPUs while the segmentation training can be done with one 3090 GPU.
 Simple commands for training: